With the end of this year’s festival, preparations for next year start already. The EMAF 2023 will take place again in Osnabrück from 19 - 23 April.

 With Home When You Return by Carl Elsaesser, the jury of the EMAF Media Art Award of the German Film Critics Association has singled out a ‘touching, intersubjective narrative about loss, grief, female role models, and the shadowy world of the domestic sphere’, as noted in the jury statement.
 ‘Toying with double exposures, blurring, intertitles and rolling titles, the soundtrack from the historical film, and also sounds from the here and now, Carl Elsaesser permits past and present, filmic reality and personal history, to interfuse in a masterly way—and on 16mm film.’
 The film L’incanto von Chiara Caterina, with an honourable mention, connects ‘images and sounds that, though originally without any relation to each other, already possess a suggestive power of expression as individual elements—giving rise to a surreal synthesis of the arts’, as announced by the VdFk Jury.

-The jury statements are available in full length at: Sections The exhibition of the 35th EMAF will remain on show at the Kunsthalle Osnabrück until 29 May.
+The exhibition of the 35th EMAF will remain on show at the Kunsthalle Osnabrück until 29 May.

 The European Media Art Festival (EMAF) extends warm thanks to its funders, especially to nordmedia, the City of Osnabrück, the Sievert Stiftung für Wissenschaft und Kultur, the Stiftung Niedersachsen, the VGH-Stiftung, and the Landschaftsverband Osnabrücker Land e.
 V.